emnify/product-docs/docs/service-desc/emnify-connectivity-platform.md

 Each user can be assigned one of three different roles: Observer, User, or Admin.

-- **Observer** is able to see all the information but not do any configuration changes
+- **Observer** can see all the information but cannot  change configurations
-- **User** is able to see and change configuration except adding IP address ranges and adding, deleting users
+- **User** can see and change configurations, except adding IP address ranges and adding/deleting users
 - **Admin** can manage users and IP address ranges

 **Multi-Factor Authentication**